Where To Buy 2021 Penn State Football Tickets & When Do Tickets Go On Sale

 August 31 vs. Idaho Average asking price: $88; Get-in price: $25

-Tied with the September 7 game against Buffalo as the cheapest in terms of average asking price, these teams have never played before.
+Tied with the September 7 game against Buffalo as the cheapest in terms of the average asking price, these teams have never played before.
 Five months before the game, Idaho starts at an even bigger disadvantage — two players, including defender Christian Elliss, won’t be playing after getting suspended following an arrest for theft.
 The game marks the third consecutive season that Penn State will open against a Sun Belt team.

 September 7 vs. Buffalo: Average asking price: $83; Get-in price: $25